welove-t/42Tokyo-libft/README.md

 # 42Tokyo-libft
 ## Overview
-This is a standard function developed in C
+This is a standard function developed in C.

 ## Requirement
 - OS       👉 macOS